 Buying your first saxophone

-Lots of my Sax School students start out like I did on a cheap student model saxophone.
+Lots of my Sax School students start out as I did on a student model, cheap saxophone.

 The most important thing is to find a saxophone that doesn’t hold you back and is going to make learning easy.

 In this blog I’m going to look at:

 - Put this sax to the test by playing a couple of different pieces and comparing it to my pro alto

 - Share a couple of pitfalls to avoid when you buy a used sax.

 Get the PDF for this lesson — plus all of our other free resources.

 When you go online, you’ll see loads of shiny new Chinese saxophones, which are relatively cheap.
 It can be confusing because there are so many brands, and it’s difficult to know which ones are good.

 The great thing about buying a used sax is that you can get an instrument that would have cost a lot more when it was new, and it could be much better quality than a new sax for the same price.